 2020 Hall of Fame Inductees

-Ralph Anderson graduated from Sterling High School in 1946 and earned a bachelor’s degree from Allen University in 1949.
+Ralph Anderson graduated from Sterling High School in 1945 and earned a bachelor’s degree from Allen University in 1949.
 Anderson was a Non-Commissioned Officer for the United States Army from 1950 to 1952 followed by service as a postmaster from 1970 to 1983.
 In 1982 he was named to the City of Greenville Zoning Board and the Board of Directors for the Greater Greenville Chamber of Commerce.
 His 21-year career in politics began at age 55 when he ran for Greenville City Council, a position he held from 1983 to 1991.
 He then served in the South Carolina House of Representatives from 1991 to 1997, and the South Carolina State Senate from 1997 to 2013.
+He was awarded the Order of the Palmetto in 2012.
 He is an executive member of the Appalachian Council of Governments, a board member for Saint Anthony's Catholic School and the Community Foundation of Greater Greenville, and First Vice President of the Greenville Chapter of the National Association for the Advancement of Colored People (NAACP).
 In addition, Anderson serves on the boards of BB&T Bank, Senior Action, and Sunbelt Human Advancement Resources.